IMPRS-IEM Ph.D. program

 IMPRS-IEM is a joint PhD programme with the Faculty of Biology at the University of Freiburg.
 Applicants need to hold a Master degree or similar in Biology/Biomedicine/Biochemistry or a related subject.
 The University of Freiburg has, however, also implemented an MD/PhD program which allows medical doctors to perform a PhD on projects at the interface of basic and translational research, the Spemann Graduate School of Biology and Medicine (SGBM).

-Successful candidates from any application round need to obtain their master degree or similar latest 6 months after that particular round's application deadline.
+Successful candidates from any application round need to obtain their master degree or equivalent by the time they begin the program.
 It is possible to request deferred entry when applying.
 You would have to state in your application that you are requesting deferred entry.
 Please note, however, if you are invited to the interview days and fail to get accepted, you would not be able to apply again in the following selection round.

 If you are not a native English speaker, a TOEFL/IELTS or similar certificate is recommended, but not obligatory.
 Please note that this will not be necessary if your University education has been in English.